 From Puerto Escondido

 If you want a quicker, more direct route, a taxi can get you from Puerto Escondido to Mazunte (and vice versa) for 600 pesos.
 You can haggle it down to 550 pesos if you are persistent but you likely won’t be able to go any lower than that.
-The ride takes about an hour and might be the ideal option if you can split the cost with other travelers.
+The ride takes about an hour and might be the ideal option if you can split the cost with other travelers and can get dropped off right at your accommodation.

 From Oaxaca/San Jose del Pacifico/Pochutla

-To get to Mazunte, you first need to figure out how to get to Pochutla.
-The town of Pochutla is kind of like the gateway to all of the beach towns on the Pacific Coast of Oaxaca.
+If you are coming from the magical mushroom town of San Jose del Pacifico, you’ll have to catch a ride to Pochutla.
+The town of Pochutla is like the gateway to all the beach towns on the Pacific Coast of Oaxaca.
 From Oaxaca, it costs 125 pesos to get to San Jose del Pacifico and a shuttle from San Jose del Pacifico costs 110 pesos to get to Pochutla.
 It might be cheaper to book a direct bus from Oaxaca to Pochutla but I highly recommend stopping by San Jose del Pacifico.
-If not for the good views and good times, then simply because it will be torture having to drive through those mountains for 6 hours without stopping.
+If not for the good views and good times, then simply because it will be torture having to drive through those mountains for six hours without stopping.

 From Pochutla, you can take a camioneta/collectivo or just take a taxi for around 150 pesos.
 It costs about 40 pesos to take a collectivo but you will definitely have to wait for it to fill up before you leave.
 If there’s a group of you, it might be better to take a taxi since you will get there faster for around the same price.